4 Pro Tips On How To Start Getting In Shape And Keep It Up

 So, you want to start getting in shape?
 Join the club.
 Not the health club, I mean like “yeah, join the club.
 Everyone wants to get in shape.”

-Set Goals & Write Them Down
+#1.
+Set Goals And Write Them Down

-OK, you want to get “in shape,” but what does that really mean?
+OK, you want to get 'in shape', but what does that really mean?
 Do you want to be on the cover of a muscle-mag, or do you want your belly to stop jiggling when you’re brushing your teeth?
 Or somewhere in the middle?